USEPA/power-sector-dev-portal/app/public/content/ggplot/best-practices/best-practices.md

     code: |
       colorblindr::cvd_grid(p_bar)
     image: "/assets/images/ggplot/best-practices/colorblindr_example_barplot.svg"
+    alt: "An image showing how a bar chart would look to readers with four different types of color blindness."
   - title: "Other Data Accessibility"
     content: |
         Another way to make your charts more accessible is to provide the underlying data directly to users either by providing data tables near their respective charts, or by allowing users to download that data.